Описание

 Отчет

 The default Red Hat Enterprise Linux kernel prevents unprivileged users from being able to use eBPF by the kernel.unprivileged_bpf_disabled sysctl.
 This would require a privileged user with CAP_SYS_ADMIN or root to be able to abuse this flaw reducing its attack space.
-For the Red Hat Enterprise Linux 8 to confirm the current state, inspect the sysctl with the command:
+For Red Hat Enterprise Linux 8 to confirm the current state, inspect the sysctl with the command:

-The setting of 1 would mean that unprivileged users can not use eBPF, mitigating the flaw.
+A setting of 1 would mean that unprivileged users can not use eBPF, mitigating the flaw.

 Меры по смягчению последствий